-With only a short stopover in Iceland I had planned for a day in Reykjavik, a visit to the Blue Lagoon and a day trip featuring the highlights of the land.
+With only a short stopover in Iceland I had planned for a day in Reykjavik, a visit to the Blue Lagoon and a day trip featuring the highlights of the island.
 The thing I didn’t know was what those highlights were.
-Iceland has a serious branding issue when it comes to its destinations.
+Iceland has a branding issue when it comes to its destinations.
 Apart from the capital (Reykjavik), how many people can name another city or place in Iceland?

 Even after its most famous volcano erupted in 2010, disrupting the travel plans of millions of people, can you actually name the volcano?
-That would be Eyjafjallajökull, which pronounced apprximately like AY-yah-fyah-lah-YOH-kuul, doesn’t exactly roll off the tongue like Mount Etna, Bromo or Vesuvius.
+That would be Eyjafjallajökull, which pronounced approximately like AY-yah-fyah-lah-YOH-kuul, doesn’t exactly roll off the tongue like Mount Etna, Bromo or Vesuvius.

 Fortunately once you are on the ground in Reykjavik tour options are abundant.
-I can’t recall a country that is better organized for tourism than Iceland is.
+I can’t recall a country that is better organised for tourism than Iceland is.
 At the airport there is information on every tour available on this little volcanic outpost.

 By the time the 40 minute bus journey from the airport to downtown Reykjavik was over, I had picked out the Golden Circle Tour.
 This tour covers a broad selection of highlights in the Southwest which can be covered in a whole day, giving you a taste of the land of fire and ice.
 There are a number of tour companies that offer the tour, most of which offer the following highlights.